Adzz/CV/README.md

 #####Bosun
 (Sept 2013 to Feb 2014)

-Role involved managing teams of deckhands and dayworkers, organising activities for demanding clients and a step up in responsibilities in regards to safety for activities and passages.
-Heavily involved in integrating and training a completely new crew, being the only person left after the season who wasn't fired or retired.
+Managed teams of deckhands and dayworkers, organised activities for demanding clients and took responsibility for safety on those activities and passages.
+Instrumental in integrating and training a completely new crew, being the only person left after the season who wasn't fired or retired.

 ####Rockstar Marine - Motor Yacht Blind Date
 (Nov 2012 to Sept 2013)